The 6-strand braid group is CAT(0): Turning points and turning faces

-\begin{lem} Let $X$ be linearly embedded in $B$, and let $l \colon I \ra X$ be a locally geodesic segment in $X$ with a turning point $t$ in $B$.
+\begin{lem} Let $l \colon I \ra X$ be a locally geodesic segment in $X$ with a turning point $t$ in $B$.
 Let $E^+$ (respectively $E^-$) be minimal faces in $X$ containing the image under $l$ of a right (respectively left) $\varepsilon$-neighbourhood of $t$ for some $\varepsilon >0$.
-Then there exist vertices $x^+ \in E^+$ and $x^- \in E^-$ which fail modularity. \begin{proof} Suppose (for a contradiction) that no two vertices in $E^+ \cup E^-$ fail modularity.
-Consider $N$, the full subcomplex of $B$ spanned by the closure under taking joins and meets (in $S(V)$) of the set of all vertices of $E^- \cup E^+$.
-By our assumption $N \subseteq X$.
-Also, by Lemma~\ref{lem:geodesic in building}, $N$ is simplicially convex, hence is metrically convex in $B$, and contains the image under $l$ of some neighbourhood of $t$ in $S^1$.
+Then the simplicial convex hull of $E^+ \cup E^-$ is not contained in $X$. \begin{proof} Let $N$ denote the simplicial convex hull of ${E^- \cup E^+}$ in $B$.
+Suppose (for a contradiction) that $N$ is contained in $X$.
+The subcomplex $N$ is metrically convex (as it is an intersection of apartments, which are metrically convex in $B$), and contains the image under $l$ of some neighbourhood of $t$ in $S^1$.
 Therefore using Lemma~\ref{lem: convex nhood}, we show that $t$ is not a turning point, and this concludes the proof. \end{proof} \end{lem}